Mostafaelbehairy95/Mostafa-Elbehairy/BugReport for Yalla Kora Mobile Application.md

 #

 ### Test Title:
-* if user opens old news, he will be redirect to new news by clicking on it from notification center
+* if the old news is opened on app, user will be redirect to new news by clicking on it from notification center
 ### Reproducible Steps:
 1. open Application
 2. navigate page (اخبار)